 Conversely, older mixers and preamps often have unregulated supplies that will surge even when powered up properly.
 In these cases, even turning the audio device on while the +48 V button is engaged could blow out a ribbon microphone connected to it.

-Once again, these surges will cause transient spikes with the potential to pass through the output transformer of the ribbon microphone and damage the diaphragm.
+Once again, these surges will cause transient spikes that can pass through the ribbon microphone’s output transformer and damage the diaphragm.